Reeve2001/Data-Science-Projects/Bengaluru-Housing/README.md

 Dataset:
 The dataset contains information about residential properties in Bengaluru, including features such as:
--Total square footage
--Number of bathrooms
+Total square footage, Number of bathrooms
--Number of balconies
+Number of balconies
--Location
+Location
--Price (in lakhs)
+Price (in lakhs)

 Tools & Libraries used:
 -Python